-Additionally, CMF has a statutory objective to ensure that Awards serve both Metropolitan and Underserved Rural areas.
-This objective is pursued by adjustments made to final award amounts and the award pool during the award selection phase of the review process.
-For more information on the Application evaluation and selection process, please review Section V of the NOFA.
+Additionally, CMF has a statutory objective to ensure that Awards serve both Metropolitan and Rural areas.
+Applicants that make a commitment to invest at least 10% of the CMF Award in Rural Areas and present a corresponding track record of serving Rural Areas will be scored more favorably.
+For more information on the Application evaluation and selection process, please review Section 5 of the NOFA.